Active Learning Through a Covering Lens: Empirical Results

 \section{Empirical Results}

 We report a set of empirical results, comparing \probcover\ to other AL strategies in a variety of settings.
 We focus on the very low budget regime, with a budget size $b$ of a similar order of magnitude as the number of classes.
-Note that since the data is picked from an unlabeled pool, chances are that the initial labeled set is not going to be balanced across classes, and in the early stages of training some classes will almost always be missing.
+Note that since the data is picked from an unlabeled pool, chances are that the initial labeled set is not going to be balanced across classes, and in the early stages of training some classes will almost always be missing. \probcover's excellent performance nevertheless, as seen below, demonstrates its robustness in the presence of this hurdle.